Cholee has been training her dogs for years using these exact same methods.

-Not only will these steps work for simple one-word commands like "sit" or "stay," but they work for teaching your dog complex multi-steps tricks like catching a frisbee or playing dead.
+Not only will these steps work for simple one-word commands like "sit" or "stay," but they work for teaching your dog complex multi-step tricks like catching a frisbee or playing dead.
 This guide can also be used to teach obedience, boundaries, and eliminate unwanted behaviors (such as jumping).

 Before starting with these five steps, remember to train your dog when they are in a calm state of mind and ready to focus on a certain task.
-Try not to train right after feeding or while your dog is in a high energy state of mind.
+Try not to train right after feeding or while your dog is in a high-energy state of mind.
 Set realistic goals that will help set the pace for learning and keep you and your dog from getting frustrated or bored.
 Every dog is different, and these steps will not work for every dog.
 They may have to be altered slightly depending on your dog's temperament.
 It's up to you to discover what works best for you and your pup.

 Step One: Be the Pack Leader

 If you show yourself as the pack leader, your dog is going to show you more respect and in return listen to what you tell them.
 A positive and firm pack leader gains respect and obedience from their dog.
-If you allow your dog to assume the roll of pack leader, you are ultimately setting yourself up for failure and a lifetime of disobedience and destructive behaviors.
+If you allow your dog to assume the role of pack leader, you are ultimately setting yourself up for failure and a lifetime of disobedience and destructive behaviors.